A different type of hackathon.

 1000 Hackers, 36 hours

-We're also taking the opportunity to innovate across the board with the hacker experience.
-Workshops and tech talks will cater to advanced topics--no more struggling to find something more interesting than "intro to python."
+Totality will feature innovation across the board with the hacker experience.
+Workshops and tech talks will cater to advanced topics—no more struggling to find something more interesting than "Intro to Python."
 We'll be announcing exact workshop titles at a later date.
 We're also working to optimize the hiccups commonly seen in hackathons.
 Food distribution won't be in one place reducing lines.
 Check in will be fully automated through technology.
 Activities will be scattered to reduce lines.
 We're even going to innovate in category prizes: think category prizes along the lines of best hack without electricity in addition to the usual best hardware hack.
+To summarize, Totality is going to be the newest, most innovative hackathon you could experience.

-Much of this innovation is possible due to the technology driving TotalityHacks.
-All of our software will be open sourced on our GitHub account.
+Much of this innovation is possible due to the technology driving Totality.
+Stay tuned for updates as we open source this technology on our GitHub.

-As a result of our focus on experienced hackers, we're making mentorship about having a person to work through a bug or talk through an idea.
-We view mentors as floating teammates--they won't be there to teach you how to code, but they'll be there when you need a second opinion.
+As a result of our focus on experienced hackers, we're making mentorship about having a person to help you work through a bug or discuss an idea.
+We view mentors as floating teammates—they won't be there to teach you how to code, but they'll be there when you need a second opinion.

-We take a bit of a different approach to hackathon admissions.
+We encourage everyone to apply to Totality.
+With that in mind, we do take a bit of a different approach to hackathon admissions.
 We're mostly looking for people who love to make things, but have also proven they are good at it.
-That doesn't just mean hackathon experience, but all relevant experience from personal projects to jobs to research.
-We've developed a custom system to review applications called madras which we've open sourced.
-If you want to see exactly how we rate your application, feel free to take peruse the code.
+That doesn't mean you have won hackathons to be at Totality, but more that you can materialize the cool ideas that you think of.
+Therefore, we want to see all relevant experience from personal projects to jobs to research.
+We're developing a custom system to review applications called madras, which we've open sourced.
+If you want to see exactly how we rate your application, feel free to peruse the code.

 Applications will open July 16 and close August 10.
 Decisions will be released by August 31.

-We don't want financial cost to be a barrier in attending TotalityHacks.
+We don't want financial cost to be a barrier in attending Totality.
 If you're skilled, we want you.
-As such, we'll do our best in providing travel reimbursement.
+As such, we'll do our best in providing travel reimbursements.
 Along with your decision, you'll also receive a travel reimbursement cap.